The Resistance Cover Art

 “I was scheduled for public elevation,” she whispered.
 “I was so proud to be chosen.”

 On stage, the senator’s resistance crumbled.
-Her screams became silent, then a serene smile spread across her face like infection.
+Her screams became silent, then a serene smile spread across her face.
 The crowd applauded as she was released from restraints and stepped forward to embrace her captors.

 The display confirmed everything Michael had feared.
 This wasn’t evolution or progress.
 It was systematic eradication of human autonomy, packaged as salvation.

 Sarah looked back at the stage, then at Michael.
-In her eyes, he saw something precious and rare in this new reality: a person making her own choice, one the malfunctioning equipment could no longer suppress.
+In her eyes, he saw something precious and rare in this new reality: a person making her own choices.
+Her malfunctioning equipment could no longer suppress it.

 Chapter 3: Fragmented Minds